sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This first session will need about 40 minutes of preparation, though.
 Ten minutes has already gone by with this speech (it's almost over).

-Next, we're going to play Sarrukan's Chamber, a pre-made adventure for you to get the hang of the game.
-I'll set a timer for 10 minutes and then end Sarukkan's Chamber abruptly.
+Next, we're going to play Sarrukan's Chamber, a pre-made adventure for you to get the hang of the rules.
+I'll set a timer for 10 minutes and then end Sarukkan's Chamber when it goes off.

 Then we'll take 10 minutes to create a Touchstone List for our game.